MarEichler/tbe-website/content/experience/Hamline-REU-piezoelectric/index.md

 slides: example
 ---

-### Summer 2015
 - Development of prototype renewable energy sources
 - Created a prototype for piezoelectric energy harvesting from foot steps

-### Summer 2016
-- Investigated two-dimensional shapes to nd a drum which produces harmonic frequencies
-- Developed algorithms in Mathematica to search for optimal shapes acting as tonal drums